 What is keyman insurance?

 Everyone is used to health and safety at work.
 There are plenty of warning signs that tell you to look out for hazards, cones warning you if the floor is wet and easy access to first aid boxes in the office.
 A business can’t survive without its staff, but there are extra measures that can be taken beyond health and safety.

 Research by Legal & General claims almost half of businesses would fail if a key person in the company dies or becomes critically ill.
 There is no warning sign you can put up for that, but a firm could set up a form of business protection called keyman insurance (also known as key person insurance or cover).
 This type of policy means the business insures any potential lost profits, loan repayments or the cost of replacing a key member of staff or director who is crucial to their operation.
 This could be someone who is key to project development or who acquires new customers and has an ongoing relationship with them.

 What does keyman insurance cover?

 A key staff member is typically defined as someone who is crucial to the financial success of a company.
-This can be hard to define, but it could be the business founder or someone who sets the company strategy, or even the top salesman or someone with niche but crucial skills.
+This can be hard to define, but it could be the business owner or founder; someone who sets the company strategy, or even the top salesman or someone with niche but crucial skills.
 Like a life insurance policy, keyman insurance will pay out a lump sum of money equal to the level of cover if any of the insured key people in your business were to pass away.
 Terminal illness is almost always covered as well so that if the insured person becomes terminally ill with less than 12 months to live, the policy will pay the death benefit early giving further protection to the business.
 The payout is then used to cover the costs of finding a replacement or to replace the loss of profits and revenue.

-Keyman insurance doesn’t just have to cover death of a crucial staff member or director.
-It can also provide a payout in the event of an eligible critical illness or long-term disability that means an important person can no longer work.
+Key person insurance doesn’t just have to cover the death of a crucial staff member or director.
+It can also provide a payout if an eligible critical illness or long-term disability means an important person can no longer work.
 Critical illness cover can be arranged as part of life insurance or separately to provide a payment to the business in the event that a member of staff who is covered by this insurance is diagnosed with a critical illness that is listed within the policy conditions.
-There is also a keyman income protection insurance option that will help fund the salary and temporary replacement of a key person who needs time off work due to ill health or injury.
+There is also a keyman income protection insurance option that will help fund the salary and temporary replacement of a key employee who is unable to work due to ill health or injury.
 In the case of critical illness, long-term disability, and income protection, insurers may have exemptions so you would need to check what the policy actually covers before taking it out.

 How does keyman insurance work?

 If you have taken out life cover for yourself, you will already be familiar with how keyman insurance works.
 The premium for key worker protection is calculated based on age, health and lifestyle, but it is actually the business, rather than the individual insured, that pays the premiums.
 Additionally, the business is the keyman insurance beneficiary, so it will receive any payout.

 The price of the policy will depend on how long it is taken out for (the term) as well as the level of cover.
 The amount of protection taken is usually calculated by either a multiple of the person’s salary or how much profit or turnover they create and how long it could take to recover.
 Alternatively, some businesses may look at the direct costs of a replacement such as finding new staff, paying a salary and how long it would take to replace the lost revenue.